Maureen Watson: Sisters Inside

 An experienced and qualified neuro-linguistic programming counsellor, Watson worked with Sisters Inside, an independent support group for women in prison.

-Awards
+Recognition and awards

-Watson was the recipient of numerous honours, including the United Nations Association Global Leadership Prize in 1996, for her labour in contributing to creating a cross-cultural understanding and harmony amongst the community.
+Watson was the recipient of numerous honours, including the United Nations Association of Australia Global Leadership Prize in 1996, for her labour in contributing to creating a cross-cultural understanding and harmony amongst the community.

 In 1996, in recognition of her national and international contribution towards bringing awareness to Aboriginal arts, she was presented the Australia Council's Red Ochre Award, which is presented to an outstanding Aboriginal Australian or Torres Strait Islander artist for lifetime achievement.

+On 9 November 2024, a Google Doodle celebrated what would have been her 93rd birthday.

 Death

 On 4 January 2009, at approximately 3 pm, Watson had a stroke which proved fatal.
 In the days before her death, she spent time with her 24 grandchildren and numerous great grandchildren on Stradbroke Island.
 Her funeral service took place on 12 January 2009 at Murri School in Acacia Ridge, Queensland.